matao1984/temcompanion/README.md

 * View and set the pixel scale.
 * Measure distance and angle interactively by drawing a line on images.
 * Extract line profiles interactively.
+* Simple math on two images or stacks: addition, subtraction, multiplication, division, and inversion.
 * Compute a fast Fourier transform directly or with a Hann window applied.
 * Compute live FFT from a selected area that can be adjusted interactively.
 * Apply masks on FFT and compute masked inverse FFT.
-* Measure d-spacing from FFT spots.
-The center of FFT peaks is fitted with a center of mass function.
+* Measure d-spacing from FFT or diffraction patterns.
+The spot position is fitted with a center of mass function.
 The angle from horizontal direction is also measured.
 * Apply Wiener, ABS, non-linear, Butterworth, and Gaussian filters on HRTEM/HRSTEM images.
 The filter parameters can be adjusted.
 * View the axes information and metadata of the TEM data file.
 * The processing history by TemCompanion is saved in the metadata tree under "process" entry.
 * Align image stack with both phase cross-correlation (rigid) and optical flow (non rigid).
 * Copy displayed images directly and paste to power point, etc.
 * Run geometric phase analysis on HR(S)TEM images.
+* Reconstruct iDPC and dDPC images from quadrant detector images or stacks (either raw A, B, C, D images or A-C, B-D images).
+The rotation angle can be guessed by either minimum curl or maximum contrast algorithms.

 ### 3.3 Output formats